useidel/useidel.github.io/cv.md

 1989-1991	High School of Zeulenroda

-1991-1992	basic military service
+1991-1992	Basic Military Service

 1992-1997	University of Leipzig

-study course: teacher for high school level mathematics and physics
+Subject: teacher for high school level mathematics and physics

 1997-2000	University of Leipzig